 - 2Location: You may have to walk a bit more in order to find the perfect place to setup your hammock.
 It has to have the right space and proper support.

 - 3Winter conditions: A hammock doesn’t trap body heat, which makes it ideal for use during the summer.
 But during the winter, it can be extra cold.
 To solve this, you can use an under quilt or insulated pad.

 - 4Sleeping position: Sleeping on one’s back is the appropriate way to sleep on a hammock.
-This may present a problem for people who are used to sleeping on their stomachs or on their sides.
+This may present a problem for people who are used to sleeping on their side or on their stomach.

 Camping Hammock Features and Accessories To Consider for Your Hike

 Investing in a good lightweight or ultralight hammock will go a long way, but here are other accessories to consider in order to make your evenings more restful and comfortable:

 Having a tarp during your hike will make a huge impact on how happy and comfortable you are.
 It will protect you from rain, wind, and the sun.

 A top quilt makes for efficient distribution of insulation and warmth.

 Attach an under quilt to the exterior underside of your hammock to trap warm air and provide insulation from convection.